 For a Salted Caramel Twist

-And to further offset the sweetness of this apple cake and its caramel glaze, I'd highly recommend sprinkling each slice of cake with a few flakes of sea salt just before serving.
+And to further offset the sweetness of this Caramel Apple Cake with its caramel glaze, I'd highly recommend sprinkling each slice of cake with a few flakes of sea salt just before serving.

 If you're into salted caramel, you will especially love this garnish.